I-Dont-Remember/MHacks2017/README.md

 # LifeText
 Michigan Hackathon with Austin Klisch and Austin Meyer
-* Twilio API hub for when you need information but have no data
+* Twilio API hub for when you need information but have no data.

 * https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04